'Create HDR' leads to broken DNG files

 I also asked a friend to develop this file in Adobe Lightroom, but he hasn't answered yet.
 I will add the information ASAP.

-#1 Updated by Pedro Côrte-Real almost 4 years ago
+#1 Updated by Pedro Côrte-Real about 4 years ago

 - System changed from Mac OS X to all